Gelassen/information-security/README.md

 ## Exploit User-Agent to run executable code on the backend

-## Analyse web resource for leaked credentials and other valuable information
+## Analyze web resource for leaked credentials and other valuable information
 1. Check source code of the page
-2. Check backend potenial paths for possibles hidden directories:
+2. Check backend potential paths for possibles hidden directories:
-  - chekc sitemap and /robots.txt for a clue
+  - check sitemap and /robots.txt for a clue
   - write a tool or use an existing one to brute force common names for a site https://owasp.org/www-project-web-security-testing-guide/stable/4-Web_Application_Security_Testing/02-Configuration_and_Deployment_Management_Testing/04-Review_Old_Backup_and_Unreferenced_Files_for_Sensitive_Information